rhdunn/cainteoir-engine/docs/api/src/buffer.md

 Create a whitespace-normalized buffer.
 @aBuffer     The buffer containing the text to normalize.
-@aWhitespace <whitespace::preserve> to keep or <whitespace::collapse> to remove consecutive non-newline whitespace characters
+@aWhitespace <cainteoir::whitespace::preserve> to keep or <cainteoir::whitespace::collapse> to remove consecutive non-newline whitespace characters
-@aNewlines   <whitespace::preserve> to keep or <whitespace::collapse> to remove consecutive newline characters
+@aNewlines   <cainteoir::whitespace::preserve> to keep or <cainteoir::whitespace::collapse> to remove consecutive newline characters
-@aTrimLeft   <whitespace::preserve> to keep or <whitespace::collapse> to remove whitespace at the start
+@aTrimLeft   <cainteoir::whitespace::preserve> to keep or <cainteoir::whitespace::collapse> to remove whitespace at the start
-@aTrimRight  <whitespace::preserve> to keep or <whitespace::collapse> to remove whitespace at the end
+@aTrimRight  <cainteoir::whitespace::preserve> to keep or <cainteoir::whitespace::collapse> to remove whitespace at the end

 The `aWhitespace` and `aNewlines` options configure how consecutive whitespace is collapsed, supporting the CSS `normal`, `pre` and `pre-line` whitespace modes.
-If `aTrimLeft` or `aTrimRight` are <whitespace::preserve>, the whitespace rules for `aWhitespace` and `aNewlines` apply.
+If `aTrimLeft` or `aTrimRight` are <cainteoir::whitespace::preserve>, the whitespace rules for `aWhitespace` and `aNewlines` apply.

 @return A new buffer with the whitespace normalized.